Call for HPDC 2021 Board of Directors Nominations

 The Health Product Declaration Collaborative (HPDC) is now seeking nominees for its 2021 Board of Directors, with terms commencing on January 1, 2021.
 HPDC is a Not-for-Profit, Member Organization, charged with the responsibility to oversee and evolve the HPD Open Standard.
 As a member of the HPDC Board of Directors, you will be part of the decision-making group responsible for overall leadership of this important, industry-enabling effort.

-As you review information about Nominations for the HPDC Board below, please note the following:
+As you review information about Nominations for the HPDC Board below, please note the following deadline for submissions:

 HPDC Board of Directors – Nomination Information and Process

 The business and affairs of HPDC, a not-for-profit, 501(c)(6) membership corporation under Delaware General Corporation Law, are overseen by its Board of Directors.
 Working with the HPDC Executive Director, the Board sets the overall strategic direction of the organization and ensures operational activities are achieving desired results.
 The Board approves the annual budget of the organization and proposed revisions to the HPD Open Standard.
 The Board appoints members of the HPDC Technical Committee, which has responsibility for managing the evolution of the HPD Open Standard.

 To be eligible for nomination, the nominee must be a registered representative and employee of an HPDC General Member organization (for additional eligibility requirements, please see following section).
 Current Board members whose terms are expiring may be re-nominated, in the event that they have not reached the term limit for their service.

 Nominations may be made by any HPDC General Member, including self-nominations, regardless of membership category.
 The HPDC Board has 18 elected members.
 The following seats are open in this election:

 - 1 seat in the ecosystem category